 Builder: Perini Building Company, Western Division

 As the cornerstone of a revitalized downtown area, the Arena is continually building excitement and civic pride for the City of San Jose and quickly establishing itself as the place to be in the Bay Area.

-hp Pavilion (formerly called the San Jose Arena and Compaq Center) has been called "the biggest success in the city's rebuilt downtown."
+SAP Center at San Jose (formerly called the San Jose Arena, Compaq Center, hp Pavilion) has been called "the biggest success in the city's rebuilt downtown."
 Not only is the Arena the permanent home to four professional sports teams, but also a main reason that San Jose is quickly becoming a mecca for amatuer sporting events as varied as fencing, volleyball and Sumo wrestling.